jaketbailey/app-eng-lego/README.md

   - PostgreSQL host address e.g. localhost
   - PostgreSQL port

+  Proceed to run `npm run setup` to configure the application.

 The database will then be generated ready for the application to run.

 ## Running the application